Help

 Why do some cookies have different names?

-Each Girl Scout council chooses a licensed baker, either ABC Bakers or Little Brownie Bakers.
-A cookie may be called Caramel deLites® when baked by one baker and Samoas® when baked by the other.
-The two cookies look and taste similar, but the name of the cookie and the recipe may be different.
-The exceptions are Thin Mints®, Adventurefuls™, Trefoils®, and Raspberry Rally™, which are names used by both bakers.
-Even if Girl Scout Cookie names are the same, the recipes may differ.
+Each Girl Scout council chooses a licensed baker, either ABC Bakers or Little Brownie Bakers, and there are cookie variations by baker.
+One baker may call a cookie Caramel deLites®, while another baker calls them Samoas®.
+The two cookies look and taste similar, but the name of the cookie and the recipe may differ.
+The exceptions are Thin Mints®, Exploremores™, Adventurefuls®, and Trefoils®, which are names used by both bakers.
+Even if Girl Scout Cookie names are the same, the recipes and ingredients may vary.

 Why are some Girl Scout Cookie varieties priced differently from other ones?

-Like other specialty products, our gluten-free cookie varieties and Girl Scout S'mores® cookies may be priced higher than other Girl Scout Cookies, reflecting the cost of production and/or specialty ingredients.
+Like other specialty products, our gluten-free cookie varieties may be priced higher than other Girl Scout Cookies, reflecting the cost of production and/or specialty ingredients.

 Where can I find recipes using Girl Scout Cookies?